maryamanuel1/maryamanuelnhsx/README.md

 - Improve accessibility so that everyone can benefit from the value in the dashboard

 ### [NHS Python Community](https://nhs-pycom.net/)
-The NHS Python Community (NHS.pycom) is an open and user led community that aims help everyone working health and social care develop their programming skills and apply these skills to drive the digital transformation of health care.
+The NHS Python Community (NHS.pycom) is an open and user-led community that aims help everyone working health and social care develop their programming skills and apply these skills to drive the digital transformation of health care.

 <!--
 **maryamanuelnhsx/maryamanuelnhsx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.